New Stations of the Cross sculptures come to fruition after unlikely team gets together on concept, design and fabrication.

-McGreevy noted that in the case of the Station that depicts Veronica wiping the face of Jesus, a trip he took to Israel this year was instrumental in a redefining of its design.
+McGreevy noted that in the case of the Station that depicts Veronica wiping the face of Jesus, a trip he took to Israel in 2018 was instrumental in a redefining of its design.

 "I actually learned there that Veronica was not the actual name of the woman, so it placed a bit of a different value on the cloth part of my original sketch," he said.
 "That is how we ended up with the final piece, which most people I have talked to like the most.
 It puts emphasis on the cloth itself rather than the woman.
 It's also a good example of how things were changed throughout this process because of the complexity of the original design vs. the materials Scott was using.
 However, I think those redesigns are extremely successful."

 Also successful, according to McGreevy, was the rather unique relationship he established with the artist.

 "Scott was so easy to work with," he said.
 "I think at first he was skeptical and held back a little.
 He does not have a strong Catholic background, but I actually viewed that as an asset, not a hindrance."

 McGreevy said Berels was like a “tabula rasa,” or blank slate, when it came to religion, which, he said, allowed for a unique perspective of Catholic history.